Binary packages

 - gcc version 10 and below

-It has been tested with the dockers listed in the docker directory.
+It has been tested with the dockers listed in the docker dir.

 Procedure